YashVardhan-AI/cotm_3/README.md

 # cotm_3
-the challange of the month from AI student community Flexing a lot
+the challange of the month from AI student community